Human Rights

 Sumitomo Forestry makes its policy on sexual harassment, workplace bullying and maternity harassment clear, having included in its Employment Regulations, under one category of rules to be observed by employees (discipline on the job), a provision prohibiting such harassment as well as disciplinary standards.
 The Sumitomo Forestry Group Code of Conduct also prohibits all forms of harassment and this is communicated via the internal website, employee handbooks and handouts, as well as through various group training programs and e-learning programs on harassment.
 Furthermore, the Group distributes an email to every employee from the Personnel Department every six months to raise awareness about stopping all harassment.

 Since fiscal 2000, a "Harassment Hotline" has been set up within the Personnel Department to ensure that consultations are handled appropriately.
-In fiscal 2022, we reviewed four cases that were consulted at the "Harassment Hotline ".
+In fiscal 2023, we reviewed five cases that were consulted at the "Harassment Hotline."

 Each of the group companies in Japan and overseas also engages in various other measures, such as consultation hotlines to report harassment and discrimination in the workplace.